 Step 4 – After you have pressed the search button you will be shown with something like this on your screen.
 You need to move the cursor to the restore button and press down on it.

 Step 5 – You will then see a new page that will ask you to create a new account.
-You need to fill in all the required fields accordingly.
+You need to fill in all the required fields so.
 You can see the example below and remember to click on the Create button after you have finished filling up the fields.

 Step 6 – That’s all that you needed to do.
 You will now see a page that will be similar to the one shown below telling you that the restore process has been completed successfully.